utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 > [Configurable governance rules are available on Postman Enterprise plans.](https://www.postman.com/pricing) If you don't have an Enterprise account, you'll be able to see the API Governance page, but you won't be able to turn rules on or off or add new rules.

-You can customize the API Governance rules that Postman applies to your [API definitions](/docs/api-governance/api-definition/api-definition-warnings/).
-Adhering to these API Governance rules at the start of the API lifecycle keeps your API consistent without requiring extra work at later stages.
-This can prevent unnecessary delays for your organization.
+You can configure the API Governance rules that Postman applies to your [API definitions](/docs/api-governance/api-definition/api-definition-warnings/) in [OpenAPI 3.0](/docs/api-governance/api-definition/openapi3/), [OpenAPI 2.0](/docs/api-governance/api-definition/openapi2/), and [AsyncAPI 2](/docs/api-governance/api-definition/asyncapi2/) formats.
+Adhering to these API Governance rules at the start of the API lifecycle keeps your API consistent without requiring extra work at later stages, which can prevent unnecessary delays for your organization.
+You can also create custom API Governance rules that apply to your API definitions in OpenAPI format.

 [Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and [API Governance Managers](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can configure rules and turn them on and off for workspaces within your team.